Updated: September 17, 2024

 The Darkness and the Light

-Long ago, before historical records, there were two kings.
-Some say they were brothers, others that they were twins.
-But no matter their ages, they were as different from one another as day is from night.
+Long ago there were two kings.
+Some say they were twins, others that they were just brothers.
+No matter their ages, they were as different from one another as day is from night.
 One of the brothers was the Holly King, who wore a crown of evergreen leaves around his forehead.
 His domain was the cold, the ending, and the dark.
 The Oak King, his brother, bore a wreath of oak leaves as a crown.
 His domain was the light, the warmth, and the plentiful plants.

 The brothers did not get along.
-Namely, each of them had their own idea on how to rule the realm, and naturally, the other brother disagreed.
+Namely, each of them had their own idea on how to rule the realm.
 The Oak King wanted daylight and heat to rule over the world.
 On the other hand, the Holly King preferred the night, the cold, and the absence of regular plants.
-It didn’t help that both men loved the same woman, eager to please her in their own ways.
+It didn’t help that both men loved the same woman, the Moon.
+Each eager to please her in their own ways.
 Whatever the case may have been, the battle between them was inevitable.

 The Battle